FICO Credit Scores: What Do They Mean?

 • Credit History - How many years have you had credit?

-• Balances on your Credit Cards - How many accounts do you hold, and how much do you owe on them?
+• Your Credit Card Balances - How many accounts do you hold, and how much do you owe?

-• Credit Inquiries - How many times have you had your credit checked for a loan?
+• Requests for Credit - How many times have you had your credit checked for a loan?

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Lenders give lower interest rates to individuals with higher scores.
+Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-You can get a free credit report once a year from all three credit reporting agencies at AnnualCreditReport.com.
+You can get a free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.

 Basic Pre-Approval